Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

 script_class_name = "GDCef"
 ```

-This file holds information of the C++ exported class name `GDCef`, its name on
+This file holds information on the C++ exported class name `GDCef`, its name on
 Godot and refers to the second file `gdcef.gdnlib`.

 - gdcef.gdnlib: